Kudlow says China has not wanted to 'talk in earnest' amid tariff threats

 "China will take down its Trade Barriers because it is the right thing to do.
 Taxes will become Reciprocal & a deal will be made on Intellectual Property.
 Great future for both countries!" he continued.

+Peter Navarro, director of the White House Office of Trade and Manufacturing Policy, said in an interview on NBC's "Meet the Press" Sunday morning that though the tariff threats against China are serious, they're also a negotiating ploy.

+"We're moving forward in a measured way with tariffs, with investment restrictions," he said.
+"What we want from China is very clear.
+We want fair and reciprocal trade.
+We want them to stop stealing our stuff.
+We want them to guard intellectual property, not take it from us."

-Later on "State of the Union," Republican Sen. Susan Collins, of Maine, said the administration needs a "more nuanced approach" to the issue, but gave the President credit for posing the treat of additional tariffs against China.
+On "State of the Union" Sunday morning, Republican Sen. Susan Collins, of Maine, said the administration needs a "more nuanced approach" to the issue, but gave the President credit for posing the treat of additional tariffs against China.

 We need to get tough with China, but we need to do so in a way that we do not spark a trade war and retaliation that will end up with our European and Asian competitors getting business that otherwise would have come to American farmers and American manufacturers," Collins said.